Espinal is a name of ancient Anglo-Saxon

 Early Notables of the Espinal family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Espinal Notables in all our PDF Extended History products and printed products wherever possible.
+Aspinwalls, and so has a gleam on his name...
+Another 28 words (2 lines of text) are included under the topic Early Espinal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Espinal family to the New World and Oceana